b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Korihor.md

 **[A](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p39-p42#p39)**: You're denying God exists?
 I *know* God exists, and that Christ will come.
 What evidence do you have that there is no God? [[logical-fallacies#Burden of Proof|You've got nothing but your words]]!
 I, on the other hand, have *everything* as a testimony that God exists, and I think you *do* believe, but [[logical-fallacies#Ad Hominem|you're just lying]] about it. [[Falsifiability#Teapot|You can't prove there is no God]].
 Checkmate, nerd!

-**[K](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p43#p43)**: That's my point— you don't *know*, you believe it.
+**[K](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p43#p43)**: That's my point—you don't *know*, you believe it.
 You just told me that I *believe*, in contrast to your *knowing*.
-Tell you what— you show me a sign, some demonstration of God's power, and then I'll believe your words.
+Tell you what: you show me a sign, some demonstration of God's power, and then I'll believe your words.

 **[A](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p44-p45#p44)**: How about this: You have the words of your peers, and also words of prophets in a religion you aren't part of.
 They've *even written things down* in scripture.
 And get this— ✨𝓹𝓵𝓪𝓷𝓮𝓽𝓼✨.
 Just look around you at things generally, you know, it all clearly shows God is real.
 Yet here you are, saying that isn't solid proof?